dirkaaa/task-app/documentation.md

 - Generate UserServiceTest and TaskServiceTest: create unit tests for all public methods.
 Use Mockito to mock repository classes.
 Test case method names should start with "should".

-- Refactor TaskServiceTest: move initalization of 'user' to a setUp method called before each test.
+- Refactor TaskServiceTest: move initialization of 'user' to a setUp method called before each test.

 - Generate tests for the new filtering method "listTasksByFilter" in the existing TaskController Test class.
 Keep the old tests and make the new ones in a similar manner. prepare scenarios for testing each of the 5 filter types, and one with all of them combined.
 Create tests for all sorting types (ascending, descending with both allowed fields) with no filters and one test case with all filters and sorting. create tests for paging: the number of total results should be correct and only 10 elements should be returned.